langchain-ai/langserve/README.md

 LangServe provides support for Pydantic 2 with some limitations.

 1. OpenAPI docs will not be generated for invoke/batch/stream/stream_log when using Pydantic V2.
 Fast API does not support [mixing pydantic v1 and v2 namespaces].
+To fix this, use `pip install pydantic==1.10.17`.
 2. LangChain uses the v1 namespace in Pydantic v2.
 Please read the [following guidelines to ensure compatibility with LangChain](https://github.com/langchain-ai/langchain/discussions/9337)